 The original recipe called for Philadelphia cooking creme.
-That product is no longer available so I substituted with 8 ounces cream cheese spread and 2 tablespoons of milk.
-I used a combination of Cheddar and Monterey Jack cheese, instead of pre-shredded Mexican cheese blend.
+That product is no longer available, so I substituted with 8 ounces cream cheese spread and 2 tablespoons of milk.

 I broiled the poblano peppers in the oven until blistered to remove the skin and add flavor.
 You can also do this by placing the peppers directly over the flame of a gas stove or a grill.
 Immediately after blistering all over, place the peppers in a covered bowl to trap in the steam for about 30 minutes.
 This will loosen the skin and make it easier to peel.

 - Bacon Wrapped BBQ Cheddar Dogs from Amy’s Cooking Adventures